yevgeniypopov/oysters/README.md

 ```
 cap <environment> oysters:unified:initd:uninstall_all
 ```

+NOTE: You need sudo access to uninstall init.d scripts and sysconfig

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.